 The revised ToRs of Themes would be focused-activities, targeting defined results (e.g. if continuous activities, define yearly results);

-Focused activities will be conducted by Task-focused Teams (TT), led by a TT Lead, nominated by the WG Chair and the Theme Lead.
+Focused activities will be conducted by time-bound Task-focused Teams (TT), led by a TT Lead, nominated by the WG Chair and the Theme Lead.

 An expert could be engaged in multiple targeted-activities, based on their expertise and interest in contributing.